 - Date the bag and freeze for up to 3–4 months.
 Thaw wrapped or unwrapped in the refrigerator or at room temperature.
 All methods work like a charm!

-I like to freeze the quick bread in slices because slices thaw much quicker, even by lunchtime!
+I like to freeze the quick bread in slices because slices thaw much quicker than a whole loaf.

 Overall, this is an easy recipe for classic banana bread.
 The batter takes about 10 minutes to throw together, the bread stays moist for days, and nothing beats the smell of fresh banana bread in the oven.
 (Except for, maybe, zucchini bread or pumpkin bread… try those next!)